UPS Healthcare will leverage its extensive cold chain capabilities to distribute Novavax's COVID-19 vaccine.

-It's the first protein-based vaccine granted Conditional Marketing Authorization by the European Commission against the SARS-CoV-2 virus that has plagued the world for the last two years.
+It is the first protein-based vaccine granted Conditional Marketing Authorisation by the European Commission against the SARS-CoV-2 virus that has plagued the world for the last two years.
 The COVID-19 pandemic has sickened more than 400 million people and left nearly six million dead.

 The Novavax vaccine brings a ray of new hope.
-In two large clinical trials, the vaccine was approximately 90 percent effective immunizing people age 18 and older against COVID-19.
+In two large clinical trials, the vaccine was approximately 90 per cent effective immunising people age 18 and older against COVID-19.
 In both trials, the Novavax vaccine demonstrated 90% efficacy and a reassuring safety and tolerability profile.
 Serious and severe adverse events were low in number and balanced between vaccine and placebo groups.
-The most common adverse reactions observed during clinical studies (frequency category of very common ≥1/10) were headache, nausea or vomiting, myalgia, arthralgia, injection site tenderness/pain, fatigue, and malaise.
+The most common adverse reactions observed during clinical studies (frequency category of very common ≥1/10) were headache, nausea or vomiting, myalgia, arthralgia, injection site tenderness/pain, fatigue and malaise.

 Created using an innovative ap and well-understood recombinant protein platform used for decades to manufacture vaccines such as influenza, shingles and HPV, the Novavax vaccine is stable at 2°C-8°C, about the same as a comfortable outside temperature on a crisp autumn day.

-The combination of these characteristics makes the Novavax vaccine a potential transformative player for regions where vaccination rates have not yet been maximized and for remote places that use standard refrigeration supply chain.
+The combination of these characteristics makes the Novavax vaccine a potential transformative player for regions where vaccination rates have not yet been maximised and for remote places that use standard refrigeration supply chain.

 "UPS Healthcare is prepared to distribute this vaccine flawlessly in the EU and worldwide.
 We have demonstrated throughout the pandemic that we have the capabilities, experience and infrastructure necessary to handle complex biologics like this one," said Wes Wheeler, president of UPS Healthcare.